smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
-and so

-CLICK

-instead of running an entire cluster of applications locally, or maybe connecting to external sandbox APIs
+and so instead of running an entire cluster of applications locally, and connecting to external sandbox APIs and that kind of thing

 CLICK